apify/actor-scraper/docs/web-scraper/partials/debugging.md

 }
 ```

 Additionally, use the **Advanced configuration** menu to set breakpoints outside the Page function.
-These allow you to start the debugger either before navigation to the URL, before invocating the Page function, and after the invocation.
+These allow you to start the debugger either before navigation to the URL, before invoking the Page function, and after the invocation.

 Once you've set your input and breakpoints, click the **Save & Run** button to try the debugger for yourself.
 To let you know you're in development mode, the LOG will display the following banner.